marijnh/Eloquent-JavaScript/06_object.md

 {{index "Liskov, Barbara", "abstract data type"}}

-[Chapter ?](data) introduced ((object))s.
-In programming culture, there is a thing called _((object-oriented programming))_.
+[Chapter ?](data) introduced JavaScript's ((object))s.
+In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that uses objects (and related concepts) as the central principle of program organization.
-Object-oriented programming provides a bunch of ideas about how objects can be used to help manage the ((complexity)) of programs.

-Though no one really agrees on its definition, it has shaped the design of many programming languages, including JavaScript.
-This chapter will describe the way some of these techniques work in JavaScript.
+Though no one really agrees on its precise definition, object-oriented programming has shaped the design of many programming languages, including JavaScript.
+This chapter will describe the way these ideas can be applied in JavaScript.

 ## Encapsulation